berk-turan/nexus-sdk/docs/guides/dag-construction.md

 This guide explains how to construct DAG (Directed Acyclic Graph) JSON files for the Nexus platform.
 DAGs define the workflow that an Agent will execute.

-For an explanation of the terms and rules used below, refer to [the Nexus workflow documenetation][nexus-next-workflow].
+For an explanation of the terms and rules used below, refer to [the Nexus workflow documentation][nexus-next-workflow].

-{% hint sytle="info"%}
+{% hint style="info"%}
 Note that for all DAG related terms in the configuration JSON file, snake casing is applied.
 {% endhint %}